 But being sinners, in and of ourselves, that is impossible.
 But the good news is that He has made possible the impossible.
 He has exchanged our sinfulness for His righteousness on the cross, making us completely new creations (2 Corinthians 5:17–21).
 Now we are able to love as He loves because we are now in Him.
 Therefore, our only hope to succeed in putting God first is to begin by trusting fully in His promise to cover our sinfulness with His righteous life (1 John 4:10).

 Knowing that Jesus’ life was perfect in regard to putting God first, we should look at the way He lived His life and imitate Him, attempting to “walk in the manner that He walked” (1 John 2:6).
 Jesus’ life was characterized by submission to the Father’s will, service to others, and prayer.
 It is interesting to note that Jesus never pursued worldly ambition in any way and never pursued the glory of this world.
-He had every gift, talent and ability to make Him the most famous and wealthiest man who ever lived.
-But there was only one goal which He considered worthy of His talents—the glory of the Father.
+He had every gift, talent, and ability to make Him the most famous and wealthiest man who ever lived.
+But there was only one goal that He considered worthy of His talents—the glory of the Father.

 This should be an example to believers.
-The time, resources, energy, gifts, and knowledge of God that we’ve been given should be used not to gain influence, make money, or fuel pride, but instead to multiply glory for the Kingdom (Matthew 25:14-30) and to save the souls of the lost (2 Corinthians 5:20) as we trust in Him to protect us and provide for us (Matthew 6:31-33).
-As an example to those who believe throughout the ages, Jesus sought first the Kingdom of God, and laid down His life for His friends (John 10:11, 15:13).
-His life was a perfect picture of loving God with heart, soul and strength, putting Him first.
+The time, resources, energy, gifts, and knowledge of God that we’ve been given should be used not to gain influence, make money, or fuel pride, but instead to multiply glory for the Kingdom (Matthew 25:14–30) and to save the souls of the lost (2 Corinthians 5:20) as we trust in God to protect us and provide for us (Matthew 6:31–33).
+As an example to those who believe throughout the ages, Jesus sought first the Kingdom of God, and laid down His life for His friends (John 10:11; 15:13).
+His life was a perfect picture of loving God with heart, soul, and strength, putting Him first.

 It is also interesting to note that we never see Jesus expressing His love for God by singing praise to God or dancing for joy.
 That is not to say that Jesus was not joyful.
 He was joyful.
 Joy is a fruit of the Spirit.
 Furthermore, Jesus knew that His actions on earth would mean God’s glory and the joy of His people, and we are told in Hebrews 12:2 that as He went to the cross He anticipated great joy and was even motivated by it.
 But the snapshot of Jesus’ life that we see in the Bible—the snapshot that we must assume God wanted us to see and emulate (1 Peter 2:21)—is not primarily a picture of freedom and happiness and songs and laughter.
-In fact, it seems that Jesus’ love for God was played out in most often in hardship, tears, sorrows, trials and ultimately a painful and horrific death.
+In fact, it seems that Jesus’ love for God was played out in most often in hardship, tears, sorrows, trials, and ultimately a painful and horrific death.

 Conversely, the life of a Christian should be characterized by moment-by-moment selfless service to God that flows from love for Him and His people.
 That is what it means to put God first.
-Any wealth that comes our way should be used to generously give (Mark 10:21), any success or influence or talents that we have should be used to multiply His influence (Matthew 25:14-30), and any strength or health we enjoy should be spent in His service (Philippians 2:14-17; Mark 8:35).
+Any wealth that comes our way should be used to generously give (Mark 10:21), any success or influence or talents that we have should be used to multiply Christ’s influence (Matthew 25:14–30), and any strength or health we enjoy should be spent in His service (Philippians 2:14–17; Mark 8:35).